cosmos/cosmos-sdk/x/ibc/spec/04_messages.md

 - `ClientId` is invalid (see naming requirements)
 - `ConnectionId` is invalid (see naming requirements)
 - `Counterparty` is empty
+- 'Version' is not empty and invalid
 - `Signer` is empty
 - A Client hasn't been created for the given ID
 - A Connection for the given ID already exists

 The message creates a connection for the given ID with an INIT state.

 ### MsgConnectionOpenTry